QUESTIONS AND ANSWERS

 Check out Our Design Process for more info on how we work and a sample project workflow.

 Our team have backgrounds in science and fine art.
 Our founder, Laura Roy, is a Board-Certified Medical Illustrator who attended Johns Hopkins School of Medicine.
-Jeremy’s background is as a fine artist and designer.
+Jeremy’s background is as a fine artist and designer, who studied anatomy and received his MFA from one of the world’s premier art schools—New York Academy of Art.
 Both Jeremy and Laura also attended culinary school!

 Read more about our stats and backgrounds.